-- Never touch or otherwise handle a bat with your bare hands. - If there is any question of exposure (as described above), call Animal Care and Control for assistance in capturing the bat.
-Animal Care and Control will make arrangements for the bat to be tested for rabies. - In Chicago, Animal Care and Control may be reached by calling 311.
+- Never touch or otherwise handle a bat with your bare hands. - If the bat is still in your home, call Animal Care and Control for assistance in capturing the bat.
+Animal Care and Control will make arrangements for the bat to be tested for rabies. - In Chicago, Animal Care and Control may be reached by calling 311 or submitting a Customer Service Request for a Vicious Animal Complaint on 311's website or mobile app.
 For locations outside of Chicago, request assistance from the local authorities. - If it can be done safely (i.e. without touching the bat), try to confine the bat to increase the chance that it will be captured by Animal Care and Control. - If you are certain that no human or pet exposure (as described above) has occurred, confine the bat to a room by closing all doors and windows leading out of the room except those to the outside.
 The bat will probably leave soon.
 If not, call Animal Care and Control to remove the bat.